Zakemi/Escape/README.md

 This project is a small game where you should escape from the enemies.
 Have fun!

+Screenshots about the game are availabe in the screenshots directory.

 ## How can you run the project?

 ### Easy way